 Gerard Woodward is the author of a number of novels, including Nourishment and an acclaimed trilogy comprising: August (shortlisted for the 2001 Whitbread First Novel Award), I'll Go to Bed at Noon (shortlisted for the 2004 Man Booker Prize) and A Curious Earth.
 He was born in London in 1961, and published several prize-winning collections of poetry before turning to fiction.
 His collection of poetry, We Were Pedestrians, was shortlisted for the 2005 T. S. Eliot Prize.
 His most recent poetry collection, The Seacunny, was published in 2012.
 He is Professor of Creative Writing at Bath Spa University.

 by @GerardWoodward - 21 hours ago

-by @GerardWoodward - 26 days ago
+by @GerardWoodward - yesterday

 by @GerardWoodward - 2 days ago

 by @GerardWoodward - 3 days ago

 by @25359804762 - 2 months ago

 by @25359804762 - 11 months ago